 Making Art Concrete presents works by Lygia Clark, Willys de Castro, Judith Lauand, Raúl Lozza, Hélio Oiticica, and Rhod Rothfuss, among others, with spectacular new photography.
 The photographs, along with information about the now-invisible processes that determine the appearance of these works, are key to interpreting the artists' technical choices as well as the objects themselves.
 Indeed, this volume sheds further light on the social, political, and cultural underpinnings of the artists' propositions, making a compelling addition to the field of postwar Latin American art.

-This volume is published to accompany an exhibition on view at the J. Paul Getty Museum at the Getty Center September 16, 2017 through February 11, 2018.
-Making Art Concrete is part of Pacific Standard Time: LA/LA.
+This volume accompanied the exhibition on view at the J. Paul Getty Museum at the Getty Center September 16, 2017 through February 11, 2018.
+Making Art Concrete was part of Pacific Standard Time: LA/LA.

 "Creación de Arte Concreto" by Pia Gottschaller.
 Translated from the original, "Making Art Concrete" by Carolina Azuero Gutiérrez.